 There are few things in life that I really get excited about.
-One of them is a true trashure hunt.
+One of them is a true #trashure hunt.
 Every so often I head to the flea market, not looking for the obvious, but the stuff that everyone overlooks.
 Ya know, the junk.
 Today, you are in for a treat!
 It’s Trash to Treasure Tuesday and I’m going to show you what I do with this pile o’ “junk” by turning into flea market decor.
-You’ll see what my gal friends are up to at the bottom, so sit back and enjoy.
+Not only will I create for you, but you’ll also see what my gal friends are up to at the bottom.

 First, I started with this mesh screen.
 When I find old screens or mesh anything I snatch them up for one purpose…stitching.
 My apologies for the fuzzy pic…I was in a rush!

-Can you blame me for being a little bit hooked on these woolly creatures?
+In the first place, can you blame me for being a little bit hooked on these woolly creatures?
 In the past I’ve even made some from spindles and sweaters seen in this post.
-For the burlap, I used these wonderful laminated burlap sheets you can stick in your printer.
-I used to make my own by ironing burlap onto freezer paper, but these are handy too.
+Additionally, for the burlap, I used these wonderful, laminated burlap sheets you can stick in your printer.
+In addition, I used to make my own by ironing burlap onto freezer paper, but these are handy too.

 This, folks, is a corn sifter, and as you can imagine has seen many hard days on the farm.
 Cool, huh?
-Now, let me show you what I turned it in to. mwahahahaha…
+Meanwhile, let me show you what I turned it in to. mwahahahaha…

 This here is a bonafide trashure message center.
-I took the found bread pan from the stash pictured above, and attached it to the sifter, then added a bin pull.
-My horseshoe was from my stash of goodies, and the antique buttons are now magnets to use for this and that.
+Next, I take the found bread pan from the stash pictured above, and attach it to the sifter, then added a bin pull.
+Likewise, my horseshoe was from my stash of goodies, and the antique buttons are now magnets to use for this and that.

 Last, but not least are those trowels.
 The moment I spotted them I grabbed them up.
-The vendor looked me queerly…little did he know, right?
+Funny thing is, the vendor looked me queerly…little did he know, right?

 A good cleaning was in order and just like I did to that cake pan above, I gave them a clear coat.
 This helps slow down the rust action and prevent it from coming off.
 You can also leave it as-is too.

-I then added a piece of reclaimed oak for the top and a pair of corbels to the ends.
+With this in mind, I then add a piece of reclaimed oak for the top and a pair of corbels to the ends.
 You can see how to build a coat rack like this in my step-by-step tutorial HERE in this post.
 Now I have a funkified trowel coat rack to add to my flea market decor.
 Woot!

-The rusty patina paired with the time-worn reclaimed wood just makes my heart pitter-pat.
+Not only does the rusty patina paired grab my heart, but also the time-worn reclaimed wood makes my heart pitter-pat.
 Are you smitten with patina too?
-As is the case with most of my creations, all three of these items are available in my shop (Sheep sold) along with many other furniture, vintage finds, and handmade goods.
+As is the case with most of my creations, all three of these items are available in my shop, along with many other furniture, vintage finds, and handmade goods.

-Do pin and share my flea market decor to inspire others to make their house their home.
+In addition, pin and share my flea market decor to inspire others to make their house their home.
 It really can be done on a budget.
-Thank you for sharing!

-Up next, this vintage Broyhill hutch desk is going to get a new lease on life.
+By the way, this vintage Broyhill hutch desk is going to get a new lease on life.
+See the after HERE.

-Stay tuned to see and be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
-Now time to see what the other blogger ladies have for you below!
+Likewise, stay tuned to see and be sure to sign up for my newsletter.
+PLUS, you will get your FREE Furniture Buying Checklist and special discount to my online shop.
+Finally, it’s time to see what the other blogger ladies have for you below!